lukelbd/vim-statusline/README.md

 # Statusline
 This vim plugin provides a minimalist black-and-white "statusline" with some handy features.
-The statusline will look something like the following.
+The statusline will look something like the following:

 ```
 /path/to/file (git branch) [filetype:filesize] [mode:paste_indicator] [caps_lock_indicator]     [ctags_location] [line/nlines] (percent)